pauldwhitman/uaegoldenvisa/README.md

 ## Stage 5: Residency and Identity Issuance

-### Prerequisites

-A medical fitness certificate issued by EHS.
+This stage gets you the EID.
+You can apply for this stage at the same time as stage 4, but there's no need to rush as there's no urgency to have an EID.
+The formal name of this process is `RESIDENCY - Golden Residence - PERSONS WHO ARE TALENTED PIONEERS - RESIDENCY AND IDENTITY ISSUANCE`.

 # Input

 # Attachments required

 ### Formal ICA process name
-`RESIDENCY - Golden Residence - PERSONS WHO ARE TALENTED PIONEERS - RESIDENCY AND IDENTITY ISSUANCE`.

 ## Stage 6: Applying for GV for your family